Musée de la Défense aérienne

-The Musée de la Défense aérienne is a Canadian museum dedicated to the history of military aviation and the Royal Canadian Air Force located in CFB Bagotville.
+The ' is a Canadian museum in CFB Bagotville dedicated to the history of military aviation and the Royal Canadian Air Force.

 The museum holds a collection of nine military aircraft.
 Its collections include planes such as a Canadair CF-5, a Avro Canada CF-100 Canuck, a CT-133 Silver Star, a CF-101 Voodoo, a F-86 Sabre, a MiG 23, a CF-18 Hornet and helicopters such as a Vertol H-21 and a UH-1 Iroquois.

 It is one of four aviation museums in Quebec, along with Vintage Wings of Canada in Gatineau, the Montreal Aviation Museum in Sainte-Anne-de-Bellevue, and the Quebec Aerospace Museum in Saint-Hubert.

 History

-The Musée de la Défense aérienne was founded in 1997.
+The was founded in 1997.
 It is located on the grounds of CFB Bagotville.
 Visitors can tour RCAF 3 Wing as part of their visit.
 Along with the permanent collection of planes (which is located outside), the museum also has a main and a rotating exhibit in its building.
 Visitors can also try their hand at flying with two flight simulators.